khushimehra-bits/ODT2026-PinPullproject/README.md

 - Why bearing instead of a plain shaft hole?

 **Response:**
-`[Pine wood instead of MDF because it would not hold the continuous movement happening through the game and also the MDF deteriorates with time.Arcylic is transparent.]`
+`[Pine wood instead of MDF because it would not hold the continuous movement happening through the game and also the MDF deteriorates with time.
+Arcylic is transparent.]`

 ## 12.3 Items to Purchase Separately